microsoft/Kusto-Query-Language/doc/consumeoperator.md

 ---
 title: consume operator - Azure Data Explorer
-description: This article describes consume operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 03/30/2020
+description: Learn how to use the consume operator to consume the tabular data stream handed to the operator. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # consume operator